deprk/COVID-Filter/README.md

 # CoronaBlocker
-Chrome extension that removes mentions to Coronavirus from popular websites.
+Chrome extension that removes mentions to Coronavirus from popular websites in order to relieve some anxiety from news and social media posts.
 Built at TOHacks 2020.